ONS-OpenData/cmd-databaker-utils/README.md

 ---

-## Utility - Create V4 files
+## 1. Utility - Create V4 files

 Used to output a databaker generated pandas dataframe to a v4 structured csv.

 you -MUST- be using the ConversionSegment().topandas() functionality for this to work.
-And if conversionSegments is a list you need need to conctenate to a single dataframe first, i.e `conversionSegments = pd.concat([conversionSegments])`
+And if conversionSegments is a list you MUST concatenate to a single dataframe first, i.e `conversionSegments = pd.concat([conversionSegments])`

 import with:

-`from databakerUtils.writers import v4Writer`
+`from databakerUtils.writers import v4ToDataFrame, v4ToCSV`

 then replace the line: